 - Plan your menu around what your guests have offered to bring, if you know.
 Keep in mind how much oven space you have and that it may be helpful if someone brings a side dish made in their own oven.

-- Think about a delicious menu that is all encompassing- one or two meats, three or four sides (two starches and two non-starch vegetables) gravy, cranberry sauce, appetizers, dinner rolls, dessert variety, beverages, condiments, etc.
+- Ponder a delicious menu that is all encompassing- one or two meats, three or four sides (two starches and two non-starch vegetables) gravy, cranberry sauce, appetizers, dinner rolls, dessert variety, beverages, condiments, etc.

-- Decide what beverages you’ll serve-both alcoholic , non-alcoholic (include coffee, tea, creamer) and kids’ drinks.
+- Decide what beverages you’ll serve- alcoholic , non-alcoholic- soda, coffee, tea, creamer and kids’ drinks.

-- If you will be hosting out-of-town guests, make a list of what you’ll be serving them for breakfast and lunch on Thanksgiving Day and add it to your grocery list.
+- If you will be hosting out-of-town guests, make a list of breakfast and lunch items to serve on Thanksgiving Day and add it to your grocery list.

 - Write out a first draft menu including beverages.

-- Decide what tableware you’ll use-table clothes, napkins, centerpieces.
+- Decide what tableware you’ll use-table cloths, napkins, centerpieces.

 - Make a grocery list categorized by grocery section i.e. dairy, produce, meat, bakery, etc.

-- Make a list of supplies for other retail stores i.e. Party City, Target, Costco Inc.
+- Make a list of supplies for other retail stores i.e. Target, Costco Inc., Party City

 2-3 weeks before

-- Confirm RSVPs and contact people from which you have not received an RSVP.
+- Confirm RSVPs and contact people who have not.

-- Decide if you want to brine or fry the turkey.
-If so, find a brine recipe noting the brining time and add the ingredients you need to your shopping lists.
-If you choose to fry the turkey, research the method and ingredients you’ll need and add them to your shopping lists.
+- Decide if you will brine or fry the turkey.
+If so, find a brine recipe or turkey frying method, note the brining time and add the ingredients you need to your shopping lists.

-- Peruse the recipes you will be making, check your pantry and add the ingredients you need to your grocery list.
+- Peruse your chosen recipes, check your pantry and add the ingredients you need to your grocery list.

 - Finalize menu and store lists.

-- Wash table clothes, your good dishes, serving platters, wine glasses, coolers, if needed.
+- Wash tablecloths, your good dishes, serving platters and utensils, wine glasses, coolers, if needed.

 1 week before